Face2PPG: An unsupervised pipeline for blood volume pulse extraction from faces: Face2PPG pipelines

 The \textit{Baseline} pipeline presents a few shortcomings that might result in inaccurate or unfair assessments.
 We incrementally improve it by introducing several changes in multiple steps, and propose three new versions that we name \textit{Improved}, \textit{Normalized} and \textit{Multi-region} pipelines.

-These pipelines focus on the handling of the face in unconstrained conditions, since it is one of the critical parts of the process to extract remote photoplethysmograms.
-It has to be noted that most of the unsupervised approaches have focused mainly on developing RGB to PPG conversion methods (sometimes called just rPPG methods), but they have not payed much attention to other steps of the pipeline.
-In this article, we emphasize the importance of every step when extracting and evaluating remote PPG signals from faces.
+These pipelines focus on handling the face in unconstrained conditions since it is one of the critical parts of extracting remote photoplethysmograms.
+It has to be noted that most of the unsupervised approaches have focused mainly on developing RGB to PPG conversion methods (sometimes called just rPPG methods), but they have not paid much attention to other steps of the pipeline.
+This article emphasizes the importance of every step when extracting and evaluating remote PPG signals from faces.
 Moreover, we have devised a novel method, Orthogonal Matrix Image Transformation (OMIT), which employs QR decomposition to convert raw RGB signals into BVP signals.